kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 | `--mac`         | The MAC address of the device                               | `00:e0:4c:65:3b:75` |
 | `--devicename`  | The name of the device.
 This does not affect functionality. | `"macbook pro"`     |

 This will connect to the OPUS-QUAD and relay the CDJ status packets to a WebSocket server on port 8080.
-Make sure to also change the interface IP and MAC address in `index.js` for the device you are running this on.
 Note that not all CDJ statuses are reported back from the OPUS-QUAD.
 Metadata that is received will console log a preview of the buffer.

 ## Special Thanks